Skip to content

 e.g.

-A:你爸爸比较严厉还是妈妈比较严厉?Is your father strict or your mother?
+A: 你爸爸比较严厉还是妈妈比较严厉?Is your father more strict or your mother?

 (Nǐ bàbɑ bǐjiào yánlì háishì māmɑ bǐjiào yánlì?)

-B:我妈妈。他们俩一个唱红脸,一个唱白脸。My mother.
+B: 我妈妈。他们俩一个唱红脸,一个唱白脸。My mother.
 One is good cop and the other is bad cop.

 (Wǒ māmɑ. tāmen liǎnɡ yíɡè chànɡ hónɡliǎn, yíɡè chànɡ báiliǎn.)

-白费劲(bái fèi jìn
+白费劲(bái fèi jìn)

 e.g.